Skatteetaten/aurora-openshift/docs/openshift.md

 Additionally we prefer that the applications are built via Jenkins and that the source repository of the application contains a Jenkinsfile that describes the build process.
 Ideally, the Jenkinsfile uses our common Jenkins pipeline scripts (making the Jenkinsfile less than 10 lines of code).

+TODO: we do not prefer Jenkins, it is part of the plattform

 We provide a [Tailored Service Template](https://www.thoughtworks.com/radar/techniques/tailored-service-template)  [openshift-reference-springboot-server](https://github.com/Skatteetaten/openshift-reference-springboot-server) for a standard application that fulfill all these demands that teams building new applications can use to get started.